 Take a random face-down tile and place it next to the crossword grid, face up (see Figure 1).
-As soon as the tile is visible, all players begin working out a way to rearrange the crossword grid (moving the tiles around as much as they wish) to include the letter.
-The aim is to include the new letter tile in the longest possible word.
+As soon as the tile is visible, all players begin thinking of ways to rearrange the crossword grid into a new form which includes the new letter.
+The aim is to include that letter tile in the longest possible word.

 Once a player has managed to rearrange the grid in their head, they call out the number of letters in the word that will hold the new tile, and start the timer.
 While the timer runs, if any player (including the one who's already called) sees a longer word, they may call out its number of letters.

 Using the example crossword grid in Figure 1, a player sees that he can turn BREW into BRAWL, using the "L" from GUILT and successfully using up all the spare tiles, as shown in Figure 2.

 Without moving the tiles, he calls "five" and starts the timer.

 Another player sees a longer word that would use the new tile - GUITAR, as shown in Figure 3 - and she calls "six".